henri/spb/README.md

 fish --private
 ```

-Some terminals / operating systems / kernel modules / system extensions / shell extensions / malware / spyware may send data from your machine to remote systems!
+Some terminals / operating systems / kernel modules / system extensions / shell extensions / malware may send data from your machine to remote systems!
 It is important to understand the layers of the software stack and what is being sent and also what may be anylysed localloy on your systems.

 If you require no trace left behind on your device as you browse the web, then [SPB is likely not the right tool](https://github.com/henri/spb/blob/main/README.md#warning-disclaimer).